The Wild Foodies of Philly

 - http://www.urbanfarming.org/ Just noticed the Triscuit connection http://www.urbanfarmi...
 Not sure about using them and their corporate partners who have worked against real foods, so use with caution.

-LOCAL CRAFTERS IN LOCAL FIBER & BASKETRY:
+LOCAL CRAFTERS IN FIBER & BASKETRY:

 - Steve Carty: http://www.pinelandsfolkmusic.com/basketry/steven_carty.html / OutskirtsNJ@gmail.com